NazemMahmud/laravel-multi-auth/README.md

 ## Getting started
-We will create a Laravel app that has three user classes — admin, customer, user.
+There will be three user classes — admin, customer, user.
 We will make guards for the three user classes and restrict different parts of our application based on those guards.

-Create the application
+**Create the application**
 `$ composer create-project –prefer-dist laravel/laravel multi-auth “5.5.*”`